 There are a number of publications and resources produced by FishWise (see below).
 Their White Paper ‘Social Responsibility in the Global Seafood Industry: Background and Resources’ aims to serve as a tool for businesses, conservation NGOs, and human rights experts to join forces to improve human and labour rights in the seafood industry.
-It identifies resources businesses can utilize to plan and implement social responsibility protocols within their supply chains, describes important conventions, legislation, initiatives, and key players that are working to improve industry practice, and outlines several steps that seafood businesses can take to reduce the risk of human rights abuses within their supply chains.
 A second White Paper looks at ‘Advancing Traceability in the Seafood Industry: Assessing Challenges and Opportunities’.

 In March 2019 FishWise launched the Roadmap for Seafood Ethics (RISE).
 RISE is a free online platform that consolidates supportive resources and guidance developed by the world’s leading human rights and labour advocates.
 They also published a report: Open Water: Guidance on Vessel Transparency for Seafood Companies.
 This paper will provide recommendations for how companies can improve vessel monitoring and transparency both within their operations as well as globally.
 Recommendations for increasing the global ratification and enforcement of key international agreements are also included to support the ultimate goal of strengthening vessel safety and labour protections for crew.
 The document primarily highlights four types of initiatives to achieve these monitoring, transparency, and safety goals.